Workers’ Compensation: Verdicts And Settlements

 - $200,000+ award for a union carpenter injured in a fall.
 He had initially been denied benefits by the workers’ compensation carrier because of a pre-existing condition.

 - More than a $200,000 award in the difficult case of a construction worker injured in a fall but denied Workers’ Compensation because his blood alcohol level was three times the legal limit at the time of the accident.
 Despite a vigorous defense, we presented compelling evidence, including a medical expert which proved that the worker’s impairment was not sufficient to deny his claim.

 - $195,000 received prior to settlement solely for the cost of a new handicap-accessible home for an ironworker who became wheelchair-bound after a fall at a construction site.
 In addition, a fully handicap-accessible van was obtained for the individual at the expense of the insurance company.

 - $190,000 received for a union electrician who sustained a tendon and nerve injury to his thumb.

 - $125,000 in penalties and fees on behalf of an ironworker who injured his lower back at work and whose employer improperly denied the claim.

 - Prevailed against the workers’ compensation insurance carrier which had denied the claim of a painter injured when a scissors lift toppled.
-Although, as owner of the painting firm, the injured party had opted out of Workers’ Compensation insurance coverage, we proved that under the duties he was performing, he was acting as a covered employee, not as the owner who opted out.
+However, as the owner of the painting firm, the injured party had opted out of Workers’ Compensation insurance coverage.
+We proved that in the performance of his duties, he was acting as a covered employee, not as the owner who had opted out.

-- Successfully argued the claim for wage differential payments based on journeyman’s pay scale vs. the apprentice pay rate even though the injured worker was an apprentice at the time he suffered the career-ending injury, based on the fact that he did complete the classes and testing required for journeyman status.
+- Successfully argued the claim for wage differential payments based on journeyman’s pay scale vs. the apprentice pay rate, even though the injured worker was an apprentice at the time he suffered the career-ending injury, he had completed the classes and testing required for journeyman status.

-- Successfully represented a welder denied benefits for post Traumatic Stress Syndrome.
+- Successfully represented a welder denied benefits for Post Traumatic Stress Syndrome (PTSD).